Is The World Entering A Recycled Plastic Shortage? If So, Why?

 Another factor that contributes to this shortage is the lack of clean recyclable plastics in circulation.
 Clean recyclables are just that, plastic containers that have been rinsed thoroughly before they get thrown into the bins.
 Cleaning individual dirty containers is a nightmare for recyclers because it adds more labor, equipment, and overall costs.

 Consumer behavior-wise, people just don’t know how important recycling is anymore – they just throw it away without thinking twice about it.
-If consumers knew that by tossing their recyclables in trash cans, they are potentially depriving future generations from plastic products, then this planet would be a much better place!
+If consumers knew that by tossing their recyclables in trash cans, they are potentially depriving future generations of plastic products, then this planet would be a much better place!

 The recycling industry has also been suffering from a shortage of recycled plastic due to the increased demand for used plastics globally.
 This has put pressure on the recycling industry, and they are simply not able to supply enough material.
 This is a new problem that needs an innovative solution quickly.
 This lack of supply of recycled plastic can lead to wasted resources and higher prices.

-This is a huge problem, and we need to either find ways to recycle more plastics in order to reduce this shortage, and/or find better, more bio-friendly ways to engineer plastics in the first place.
+This is a huge problem, and we need to either find ways to recycle more plastics in order to reduce this shortage and/or find better, more bio-friendly ways to engineer plastics in the first place.

 How to Prepare for the Recycled Plastic Shortage?